 Once you’ve determined your goals, done your research, and consulted your team, you should be able to prioritize your content ideas.
 (Image: Unsplash)

-5. Gather and organize your ideas
+5. Do: Gather and organize your ideas

 Keyword research is a solid jumping-off point when you’re creating your quality content plan.
 But it shouldn’t be the end-all-be-all of your ideation process.
-This is a great opportunity to leverage people on your team and in other departments to help decide which subjects your content should cover.

-Consider hosting a brainstorm session or creating a Slack channel where content ideas can be shared and discussed.
 This is a great way to leverage colleagues (like the sales team) who are regularly interacting with prospects and clients and hearing about their pain points, needs, and interests.
 Put all of these ideas onto a cloud-based doc that can be regularly modified, added to, and updated.

 Once you’ve determined your goals, done your research, and consulted your team, you should be in a place where you can properly prioritize your content ideas.
-Figure out which topics you want to tackle sooner and later, then create a quality content marketing calendar to keep it all organized.

 While there’s no one way to create your content calendar, it’s a good idea to include elements such as:

-• content title
+• Content title

-• content type
+• Content type

-• writer
+• Writer

-• due date
+• Due date

-• publish date
+• Publish date

-• keywords
+• Keywords

-• funnel stage or persona
+• Funnel stage or persona

 As far as formatting, you can create your own spreadsheet or opt for a pre-made template.

-6. Determine your creation process
+6. Do: Solidify your creation process

 The creation process for your content will depend on things like your bandwidth, the size of your content team, and the amount of content you want to produce in a certain time, among other things.
-But laying out a process will make the whole endeavor seem less overwhelming and more manageable.

 A common content marketing creation process looks something like this: